 Wondering how to encourage your toddlers and preschoolers to be nice and grow up to be kind adults?
 Start from young age with our list of 25 simple random acts of kindness for toddlers and preschoolers!
-You can download and print out the poster we prepared and here you can find ideas how to incorporate kindess into their daily routine.
+On this page you can download and print out the poster we prepared and here you can also find ideas how to incorporate kindess into their daily routine.

 We have been looking around for ways to encourage our toddler to be nicer to friends and family members but all lists sharing ideas for random acts of kindness for kids were a bit too elaborate and can’t be easily accomplished by younger children like toddlers and preschoolers.
 For this reason, we compiled a list of 25 very simple ideas for random acts of kindness for our toddlers and preschoolers.